Shandon Baptiste: Early years

 A midfielder, Baptiste began his youth career with Reading at the age of seven and deemed "too small" by the club, he was released at age 15.
 After a spell in park football and the John Madejski Academy, Baptiste undertook a scholarship with Oxford United in September 2015.
 Despite suffering two successive dislocated shoulder injuries during the 2016–17 season, he signed a six-month professional contract in May 2017, which commenced in August 2017.

-Baptiste made two EFL Trophy appearances during the first half of the 2017–18 season and in December 2017 he signed a new 18-month contract, with the option of a further year.
+Baptiste made two EFL Trophy appearances during the first half of the 2017–18 season and he signed a new 18-month contract, with the option of a further year, in December 2017.
 On 22 December 2017, Baptiste joined National League South club Hampton & Richmond Borough on a one-month loan, which was later extended until the end of the 2017–18 season.
 He made 23 appearances in a season which ended in defeat on penalties to Braintree Town in the National League South play-off Final.

-2018–19
+2018–19 season

 Baptiste began the 2018–19 League One season as a regular in the team and scored his first senior goal in a 3–0 EFL Cup second-round victory over Newport County on 28 August 2018.
 After his sixth appearance of the season, he signed a four-year contract extension.
 Baptiste missed two months with a third shoulder dislocation and upon his return in January 2019, he suffered a season-ending anterior cruciate ligament injury during an FA Cup third round match versus Brentford.
 He made 14 appearances and scored one goal during the 2018–19 season.

-2019–20
+2019–20 season

 Baptiste returned to full training in early August 2019 and was a virtual ever-present for the club through the first half of the 2019–20 season.
-He was heavily involved in the Us' run to the quarter finals of the EFL Cup, scoring in a 4–0 victory over Premier League club West Ham United in the third round and captaining the team versus Manchester City in the quarter-finals.
+He was heavily involved in the Us' run to the quarter-finals of the EFL Cup, scoring in a 4–0 victory over Premier League club West Ham United in the third round and captaining the team versus Manchester City in the quarter-finals.
 Baptiste made 27 appearances and scored four goals during the 2019–20 season, before departing the club on 31 January 2020.
 During 2 1/2 seasons as a professional at the Kassam Stadium, Baptiste made 43 appearances and scored five goals.